 Doctors generally group multiple sclerosis into four major disease course categories:

-- Primary-Progressive MS. About 10% of patients are diagnosed with primary-progressive MS (PPMS).
+- Primary-Progressive MS. About 10% of people are diagnosed with primary-progressive MS (PPMS).
 In PPMS, symptoms continue to worsen gradually from the very beginning.
 PPMS has no relapses or remissions.
 There may be periods of occasional plateaus.
 This type of multiple sclerosis is more resistant to the medications typically used to treat the illness.

-- Progressive-Relapsing MS. Progressive-relapsing MS (PRMS) is a rare form of MS, occurring in less than 5% of patients.
+- Progressive-Relapsing MS. Progressive-relapsing MS (PRMS) is a rare form of MS, occurring in less than 5% of people.
 It is progressive from the start with intermittent flare-ups of worsening symptoms along the way.
 There are no periods of remission.